cubisttriangle/docker_tools/rpi-pico/README.md

 # Docker environment for working with the Raspberry Pi Pico

 The docker container can be built using `build.sh` and it can be run using `run.sh`.
+This container mounts `/mnt/pico` to the same location inside the container, so the pico actually needs to be mounted at this location first.
+See the following sections for how to mount the device.

 ## Manually mounting the pico